moononournation/Arduino_GFX/README.md

 - Multi-color e-ink display supported by co-operate with Canvas
 - ILI9486 320x480 (3 bit color) supported by co-operate with Canvas

-## Known issue
-- ESP32SPI data bus class is a little bit faster than HWSPI, but not all chip supported, e.g. SSD1283A

 ## Used source code
 - http://elm-chan.org/fsw/tjpgd/00index.html
 - https://github.com/adafruit/Adafruit-GFX-Library.git